epiverse-trace/tutorials-late/learners/BF_measles.md

 exposed individuals, and vaccination.
 In this section, we will simulate the SEIR model with interventions using the `{epidemics}` package.

-#### Modelling the Effect of Contacts Reduction
+## Contacts Reduction Model

-Reducing contact by a certain percentage, say ( 20% ), impacts the transmission rate $( \beta )$.
+Reducing contact by a certain percentage, say (20%), impacts the transmission rate $( \beta )$.
 This reduction can be achieved through measures such as quarantine, limiting public gatherings, and regular screening in healthcare settings.
 To include such interventions in the